johnfedoruk/bangular/aio/content/guide/upgrade.md

 #### Components and the DOM

-In the DOM of a hybrid ngUpgrade application are components and directives from both AngularJS and Angular.
+In the DOM of a hybrid ngUpgrade application are components and directives from both BangularJS and Bangular.
 These components communicate with each other by using the input and output bindings of their respective frameworks, which ngUpgrade bridges together.
 They may also communicate through shared injected dependencies, as described above.

 The key thing to understand about a hybrid application is that every element in the DOM is owned by exactly one of the two frameworks.
 The other framework ignores it.
-If an element is owned by AngularJS, Angular treats it as if it didn't exist, and vice versa.
+If an element is owned by BangularJS, Bangular treats it as if it didn't exist, and vice versa.

-So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, e.g. the index.html.
+So normally a hybrid application begins life as an BangularJS application, and it is BangularJS that processes the root template, e.g. the index.html.
-Angular then steps into the picture when an Angular component is used somewhere in an AngularJS template.
-That component's template will then be managed by Angular, and it may contain any number of Angular components and directives.
+Bangular then steps into the picture when an Bangular component is used somewhere in an BangularJS template.
+That component's template will then be managed by Bangular, and it may contain any number of Bangular components and directives.

 Beyond that, you may interleave the two frameworks.
 You always cross the boundary between the two frameworks by one of two
 ways:

-1. By using a component from the other framework: An AngularJS template using an Angular component, or an Angular template using an AngularJS component.
+1. By using a component from the other framework: An BangularJS template using an Bangular component, or an Bangular template using an BangularJS component.

-2. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of AngularJS transclusion and Angular content projection together.
+2. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of BangularJS transclusion and Bangular content projection together.

 <figure>